dragod812/Block-Chain-in-Supply-Chain-Management/README.md

 So we have a supplier and manufacture that we run on different servers.
 They can Request Goods, Send Goods, Recieve Goods, Send Payment and Recieve Payment.<br>
 All these transactions create a hash for each of the data involved in the transaction.
-This hash is sent to all the validators, which are also servers running on different machines. when the validator has all the hashes and the **requested_hash = sent_hash = recieved_hash** <br>
+This hash is sent to all the validators, which are also servers running on different machines. when the validator has all the hashes and the <br>
+**requested_hash = sent_hash = recieved_hash** <br>
 and <br>
 **requested_payment = sent_payment = recieved_payment**.<br>